No. This high school is not associated with the Diocese of Orlando. It is an independent, parent-led high school grounded in the Catholic faith.

 The goal of high school is not college prep.
 The goal of high school is preparing students for life by discerning God’s will and helping them get to heaven.

-This tuition is extremely low relative to nearby private schools, which charge $13,000 - $17,000 per student, per year, for high school.
+Our tuition is extremely low relative to nearby private schools, which charge $13,000 - $18,000 per student, per year, for high school.

-The difference will be made up by generous donors who believe in the mission of the school.
+However, it costs us roughly $14,000 per year, per student to operate the school.
+Our tuition income covers only 60% of the actual cost—a 40% discount!
+The difference is made up by generous donors who believe in the mission of the school.

-Our main source of financial aid are the scholarships offered by the State of Florida, administered by Step Up for Students, which offer around $7,000 per year for students to attend the private school of their choice.
-This covers almost the entire tuition at Chesterton Academy.
+Our main source of financial aid are the scholarships offered by the State of Florida, administered by Step Up for Students, which offers an average of $7,200 per year for students to attend the private school of their choice.
+This covers a significant percentage of tuition at Chesterton Academy.
 Learn more here.

-In the end, we do not want money to be a limiting factor.
-If you and your child desire to attend Chesterton Academy, we will do whatever we can to make that work.
+We never want money to be a limiting factor for enrollment.
+If you and your child desire to attend Chesterton Academy, please contact us and we will work with you.

 We are not currently offering sibling discounts.
 Each family is already receiving an enormous discount on tuition relative to the cost of educating each child.
 We charge families only 1/3 of our total cost to educate each child, raising the other 2/3 through donations, and tuition is already extremely low relative to other private schools in the area.